How to Sell a Problem Property

 At times, landlords can be challenged by difficult and even anti-social tenants.

-But if tenants start acting badly while sitting – damaging furniture, perhaps – you need to act quickly and firmly.
+But if tenants start acting badly – damaging furniture or overall decor, perhaps – you may need to act quickly and firmly.

-Get in touch directly and explain why their behaviour isn’t acceptable.
-Cite clauses in their tenancy agreement.
+Dont’ be afraid to get in touch directly and explain why their behaviour isn’t acceptable.
+Cite clauses in their tenancy agreement to back up your concerns.

 If things get worse, you may need to consider evicting the tenant.
 This can be difficult and expensive.
 You must follow legal procedures correctly or it could delay the process.